-and the second second

-and the second state of th

-A. 77 &

-Provide the full details of any civil or criminal proceeding in which you were a defendant or any inquiry or investigation by the Federal, state, or local agency in which you were the subject of the inquiry or investigation.

-Give the full details of any proceeding inquiry or investigation in which you were the subject of the proceeding, inquiry or investigation.

-3. Have you ever been convicted (including pleas of guilty or nolo contendere) of any criminal violation other than a minor traffic offense?

-Please advise the Committee of any additional information, favorable or unfavorable, which you feel should be considered in connection with your nomination.
+- Provide the full details of any civil or criminal proceeding in which you were a defendant or any inquiry or investigation by the Federal, state, or local agency in which you were the subject of the inquiry or investigation. - -- None. - give the full details of any proceeding inquiry or investigation in which you were the subject of the proceeding, inquiry or investigation. - -- None. - 3.
+Have you ever been convicted (including pleas of guilty or nolo contendere) of any criminal violation other than a minor traffic offense? - -- No. - Please advise the Committee of any additional information, favorable or unfavorable, which you feel should be considered in connection with your nomination. - -- None.

--- Nona.

-ata Jinda O
+Linda S. Pedratar